-In accordance with Article 48 of Law 11/2015 (and subject to any exclusions that may be applied by the Relevant Resolution Authority under Article 43 of Law 11/2015), in the case of any application of the bailin tool, the sequence of any resulting write-down or conversion by the Relevant Resolution Authority shall be as follows: (i) CET1 instruments; (ii) the principal amount of Additional Tier 1 capital instruments; (iii) the principal amount of Tier 2 capital instruments; (iv) the principal amount of other subordinated claims (créditos subordinados) that do not qualify as Additional Tier 1 capital or Tier 2 capital instruments; and (v) the principal or outstanding amount of the eligible liabilities (pasivos admisibles) prescribed in Article 41 of Law 11/2015 (which would include the Notes).
+In accordance with Article 48 of Law 11/2015 (and subject to any exclusions that may be applied by the Relevant Resolution Authority under Article 43 of Law 11/2015), in the case of any application of the bailin tool, the sequence of any resulting write-down or conversion by the Relevant Resolution Authority shall be as follows: (i) CET1 instruments; (ii) the principal amount of Additional Tier 1 capital instruments; (iii) the principal amount of other subordinated claims (créditos subordinados) that do not qualify as Additional Tier 1 capital or Tier 2 capital instruments; and (v) the principal or outstanding amount of the eligible liabilities (pasivos admisibles) prescribed in Article 41 of Law 11/2015 (which would include the Notes).
 Any application of the bail-in tool under BRRD shall be in accordance with the hierarchy of claims in normal insolvency proceedings (unless otherwise provided in applicable banking regulations).